fpcorso/data-blog/content/2022-11-25-creating-chord-diagram-in-python-to-visualize-connections.md

 ## Next Steps
 Once you work with the Chord diagrams, there are a few things more you can do, such as:

-1. Use Boken as the main library instead to have an interactive Chord diagram
+1. Use Bokeh as the main library instead to have an interactive Chord diagram
 2. Using the `select` method on the Chord object, you can filter what data in the chords dataframe gets visualized

 If you create any fun Chord diagrams, let me know!